stephanie0324/LLM_RAG_UniApply/README.md

 # Getting Started

+> For data preparing and processing : [read here](README_DataProcess.md)

 To deploy the application simply go to `deploy` folder.
 1. Modify `.env` file
     * OPENAI_API_KEY
     * HOST_PORT

     (Retrieval Related Settings)
+    > [!NOTE]
-    > [!NOTE] you can change below settings regarding to the documents and language you have prepared
+    > you can change below settings regarding to the documents and language you have prepared
     * EMBEDDING_MODEL_NAME
     * RETRIEVER_RETURN_TOP_N\
 2. Build image